Our Electrical and Electronic Engineering scheme for graduates

 Minimum of a 2:2 in an Institution of Engineering Technology (IET) accredited degree.

 What professional qualifications could you gain?

-Incorporated (IEng) or Chartered (CEng) engineer status, accredited by the UK Standard for Professional Engineering Competence (UK-SPEC)
+Significant evidence towards incorporated (IEng) or chartered (CEng) engineer status, accredited by the UK Standard for Professional Engineering Competence (UK-SPEC).

 What opportunities are available at the end of the scheme?

 Previous graduates have gone on to achieve internal promotion and become signalling designers or assistant design engineers.
 There are also plenty of opportunities for promotion to senior management positions across the organisation.